-Last month, a client's WooCommerce site went down during their Black Friday sale.
-Their managed WordPress host took 47 minutes to respond to our emergency ticket.
-We lost $12,000 in sales while waiting for their "WordPress experts" to restart a stuck MySQL process.
+Last month, a client's WooCommerce site fell over during their Black Friday sale.
+Their managed WordPress host took 47 minutes to reply to our emergency ticket.
+We watched $12,000 evaporate while their "WordPress experts" prodded a stuck MySQL process back to life.

-That's when I stopped believing the managed WordPress marketing hype.
-After three years running client sites on every major platform, I've learned the hard truth: **most managed WordPress hosts optimize for acquisition, not retention**.
+That was the moment I stopped buying the managed WordPress marketing story.
+After three years running client sites on every major platform, I learned the hard truth: **most managed WordPress hosts optimise for acquisition, not retention**.

-The problem isn't technical.
-It's business model misalignment.
-These companies sell dreams to agencies but deliver nightmares to clients.
+The problem is not technical.
+It is a misaligned business model.
+These companies sell dreams to agencies and deliver nightmares to clients.

 The Managed WordPress Promise vs. Reality

-Managed WordPress hosting sounds perfect for agencies.
+Managed WordPress hosting sounds tailor-made for agencies.
 Automatic updates, security monitoring, expert support, staging environments.
-The sales pitch writes itself.
+The pitch writes itself.

-I've watched "managed" hosts push WordPress updates that broke custom themes.
-I've seen their "security experts" flag legitimate plugins as malware.
-Their staging environments randomly reset.
-This wiped weeks of development work.
+I have watched "managed" hosts push WordPress updates that broke bespoke themes.
+I have seen their "security experts" flag legitimate plugins as malware.
+I have had staging environments reset without warning, wiping weeks of work.

-The biggest lie? **"WordPress-optimized" performance**.
-Half the managed hosts I've tested perform worse than a properly configured VPS.
+The biggest lie? **"WordPress-optimised" performance**.
+Half the managed hosts I have tested are slower than a properly configured VPS.
 They oversell resources.
-Then they blame your themes when sites load slowly.
+Then they point at your theme when pages crawl.

 - WP Engine: Great performance, terrible support costs.
 Premium support requires $100/month minimum.
 Basic support ignores urgent tickets for hours.